deklaus/OpenValveControl/Hardware/README.md

 # This folder contains the schematics and hardware description

 - [x] A working sample is running using a breadboard.
-- [x] A first layout is ready (10 samples have been ordered in Oct 2023)
+- [x] First layout and Gerber files are available
-- [ ] Prototype built into housing
+- [x] PCB built into housing, first desktop tests have passed
 - [ ] Testing under real conditions

 ## Block diagram